-Professor Monroe Freedman Robert A. Baruch Bush Harry H. Rains Distinguished Professor of Arbitration and Alternative Dispute Settlement Law B.A., Harvard University J.D., Stanford Law School Professor Bush is a former Research Fellow of the Center for Comparative Judicial Studies in Florence, Italy, and of the Yale Law School, and a former Sheldon Travelling Fellow of Harvard University.
+Professor Monroe Freedman House Special Agency on Drug Abuse Prevention and served as Chairman of the New York State Task Force on Standards and Goals for Prosecution and Defense.
+He also has been Special Counsel to the New York City Office of Collective Bargaining.
+Robert A. Baruch Bush Harry H. Rains Distinguished Professor of Arbitration and Alternative Dispute Settlement Law B.A., Harvard University J.D., Stanford Law School Professor Bush is a former Research Fellow of the Center for Comparative Judicial Studies in Florence, Italy, and of the Yale Law School, and a former Sheldon Travelling Fellow of Harvard University.
 As Deputy Director of Community Dispute Services of the American Arbitration Association in San Francisco, he initiated and managed the West Coast's first neighborhood mediation program.
 He has served as an educational and program consultant with government, business and community agencies, developing and presenting courses on dispute settlement outside the courts.
 His research and publications have concentrated on economic analysis of access to justice, comparative judicial procedure, and alternative dispute resolution.
 Linda K. Champlin Maurice A. Deane Distinguished Professor of Constitutional Law B.A., Barnard College LL.B., University of Pennsylvania Professor Champlin, formerly a Staff Attorney to the Ohio Legislative Service Commission, a Reginald Heber Smith Community Lawyer Fellow, and a Teaching Fellow at Harvard Law School, joined the Hofstra Law School Faculty after teaching for four years at the Ohio State University College of Law.
 She was a Member of the Board of Directors of the American Civil Liberties Union, and has extensive civil litigation experience in the poverty law area, with emphasis on law reform litigation concerning welfare.
 Her areas of special interest are civil procedure and constitutional law.
-Robin Charlow Assistant Professor of Law A.B., Vassar College J.D., Cornell University Professor Charlow served as Law Clerk to the Honorable Richard J. Cardamone, United States Court of Appeals for the Second Circuit, and then argued regularly before the circuit as Appellate Counsel in the Federal Defender Unit of the Legal Aid Society.
+Robin Charlow AssociateProfessor of Law A.B., Vassar College J.D., Cornell University Professor Charlow served as Law Clerk to the Honorable Richard J. Cardamone, United States Court of Appeals for the Second Circuit, and then argued regularly before the circuit as Appellate Counsel in the Federal Defender Unit of the Legal Aid Society.
 She was Senior Legislative Analyst for the New York City Office of Management and Budget, covering tort, environmental and energy law, and capital expenditures.
 Before coming to Hofstra, she served as a full-time consultant to the National Advisory Committee of Federal Public and Community Defenders in connection with the development of federal sentencing guidelines.
-She has lectured on federal bail and sentencing reforms, and currently serves on the Executive Committee of the AALS Criminal Justice Section and on the Due Process Committee of the National Board of the ACLU.
+She has lectured on federal bail and sentencing reforms, abortion and hate speech, and currently serves on the Due Process Committee of the National Board of the ACLU.
 She has written in the areas of criminal law and constitutional law.
-Douglas L. Colbert Professor of Law B.A., State University of New York at Buffalo J.D., Rutgers Law School Prior to joining the Hofstra Faculty, Professor Colbert served for 11 years as a Senior Trial Attorney with the Criminal Defense Division of the New York City Legal Aid Society.
-He was a pro bono lead defense trial counsel in litigation that arose as a result of inmate protests over prison conditions at the Napanoch Correctional Facility in New York State.
-He was awarded a Revson Fellowship in 1980 and was an Assistant Professor of Law at the Urban Legal Studies Program at the City University of New York.
-He is also an Administrative Judge at the New York City Board of Education's Office of the Handicapped.
-Professor Colbert testified on two occasions before a Congressional Subcommittee on the Judiciary concerning alleged police brutality within the City of New York.
-He has also appeared as a witness before several state legislative committees on a variety of criminal law subjects, including bias-related crimes, sentencing guidelines, and alternatives to incarceration.
-Professor Colbert is currently the Chair of the Nassau County Bar Association's Sub-Committee on the Defense Function.
-Professor Colbert received the Hofstra University 1987-88 Stessin Prize for Outstanding Scholarship for writing an article published in the July, 1987 Stanford Law Review, entitled "The Motion in Limine in Politically Sensitive Cases: Silencing the Defendant at Trial."
-His most recent article on the racially discriminatory use of peremptory challenges appeared in the Cornell Law Review in the Fall, 1990 and his most recent article on municipal liability in police brutality cases appeared in the Hastings Law Journal.
+David Arthur Diamond Professor of Law A.B., LL.B., Harvard University LL.M., New York University Professor Diamond teaches both in the procedure and trial practice areas, and in areas concerned with family and children.
+He is a Codirector of the Northeast Regional Trial Practice Program of the National Institute for Trial Advoçacy, which is held at Hofstra each year.
+He teaches and writes on legal problems of public education and in the area of civil litigation.
+He is a Member of the Board of Directors of Mobilization for Youth Legal Services, where he was once employed as Chief Welfare Attorney and later as Director of the Law Reform and Test Case Unit.
+Prior to coming to the Hofstra School of Law, Professor Diamond taught at Syracuse Law School and had previously been an Associate at Hughes, Hubbard and Reed in New York.
+Janet L. Dolgin